ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 ```
 **Step 3- Adding shards to our clusters - SHARDING STEPS**
 ```
-1) From each primary monogdb instance of your cluster, connect to monogs by-
+1) In your query router connect to monog by-

 mongo mongos-query-router:27017 -u mongo-admin -p --authenticationDatabase admin